-On the front panel, the power and Ethernet communication connections are made.
-The lens connection is located on the back panel.
-The side panel contains the reset switch for the device.
+On the connections panel, the lens adapter, power and Ethernet communication connections are made.
 If the IP address is changed and forgotten, the reset switch will set the device back to its default IP address of 192.168.2.252.
 Use a paper clip to reset the device, holding for 3 seconds.
-Restart the software and the LC-2 will connect with its default IP address.
+Restart the software and the LC-PZA2-E will connect with its default IP address.

-Lens Connection / Reset

-Ethernet / Power Connection
+Lens Connection / Ethernet / Power Connection